CobayaSampler/cobaya/docs/sampler_mcmc.rst

 When writing to the hard drive, the MCMC sampler produces an additional ``[output_prefix].progress`` file containing the acceptance rate and the Gelman :math:`R-1` diagnostics (for means and confidence level contours) per checkpoint, so that the user can monitor the convergence of the chain.
 In interactive mode (when running inside a Python script of in the Jupyter notebook), an equivalent ``progress`` table in a ``pandas.DataFrame`` is returned among the ``products``.

-The ``mcmc`` modules provides a plotting tool to produce a graphical representation of convergence, see :func:`~samplers.mcmc.plot_progress`.
+The ``mcmc`` module provides a plotting tool to produce a graphical representation of convergence, see :func:`~samplers.mcmc.plot_progress`.
 An example plot can be seen below:

 .. code:: Python